They’re our best friends, as the saying goes. But dogs can be incredibly difficult to draw – that is, unless you know a few simple tricks.

 - Eraser or putty rubber

 Let’s start with two circles, the left-hand one a little larger than the right-hand one, with a small gap in-between.
-They needn’t be perfectly circular: don’t slow yourself down at this stage by being a perfectionist.
+They needn’t be perfect circles, so don’t slow yourself down at this stage by being a perfectionist.
 These will form the main body of the dog.

 Now, above them, let’s draw a smaller circle overlapping with an even smaller circle.
 These will form the basis of the dog’s skull and muzzle.
 Don’t worry, your dog won’t have a cartoon snout like Goofy: this is simple a rough guide.